List of exoplanets discovered before 2000

+While the existence of a substellar companion to Gamma Cephei was suspected since 1988, the planet Gamma Cephei Ab was not confirmed until 2003, and that is listed as its discovery year in exoplanet databases.
+Thus, this planet is in the List of exoplanets discovered between 2000–2009.

 Bodies previously considered as candidates

 HD 114762 b was once considered as the first discovered exoplanet.
 Found in 1989 by a team led by David Latham, it is now known to be a red dwarf star.
+In 1991 it was reported an exoplanet 10 times the mass of Earth was discovered around the pulsar, PSR B1829-10.
+It was subsequently retracted later in 1992.